xpdAcq/xpdAcq/doc/quickstart.rst

 This quick-start contains an overview of how the ``xpdAcq`` software works.
 To understand more details about it, please refer to the detailed documentation in :ref:`xpdu`

-Please use this page as a reminder of the workflow and to copy & paste code snippets into your active ``collection-yyQn.x`` and ``analysis-yyQn.x`` ipython environments (then hit return).
+Please use this page as a reminder of the workflow and to copy & paste code snippets into the ipython environments that are controlling your experiment and analysis.
+After pasting, hit enter.

 Remember, to post questions about anything XPD, including software, and to see archived answers, at the `XPD-Users Google group
 <https://groups.google.com/forum/#!forum/xpd-users;context-place=overview>`_ .
 If you are not already a member please request to join